 Although acne is generally considered a teenager’s problem, nothing could be further from reality.
 More adults than ever are experiencing routine breakouts, which can often be linked to stress, hormonal fluctuations, or genetics.
 No matter what your age, chronic acne or severe breakouts can result in permanent skin discoloration or acne scars.
-From his top-rated practice in Manhattan, New York City, board-certified dermatologist Roy Stern Seidenberg, MD provides comprehensive care for patients with acne.
-Call or book your appointment online today.
+From his top-rated practice in Manhattan, New York City, board-certified dermatologist Roy Seidenberg, MD provides comprehensive care for patients with acne.
+Call or click to request an appointment.
+Please see the webinar below for acne education and treatment options.

 Acne is generally caused by hair follicles that have become plugged with oil and dead skin cells.
 It most often appears on the face neck, chest, back, or shoulders.